FabioCentrella94/project7/README.md

 1. Clone this repo;

+2. Go in backend/middleware/multer-config.js:

+    1.replace the value of 'secretAccessKey' with the value of the 'secretAccessKey' in the text file on OpenClassrooms Deliverables
+    2. replace the value of 'accessKeyId' with the value of the 'accessKeyId' in the text file on OpenClassrooms Deliverables

+3. Go in backend/dbConfig.js:

+    1.replace the value of 'user' with the value of the 'user' in the text file on OpenClassrooms Deliverables
+    2. replace the value of 'password' with the value of the 'password' in the text file on OpenClassrooms Deliverables

-2. Run the file:
+4. Run the file:
     1. `setup_windows.bat` if you are on Windows;
     2. `setup_mac_and_linux` if you are on Mac or Linux.
+        1. insert your Administrator password

 If you have any problems to run the files:
     1. open the terminal and run `npm install -g nodemon`;
     2. go in the frontend folder and run `npm install`;
     3. go in the backend folder and run `npm install`;

 On Mac and Linux in case of denied permission when running the commands use the word `sudo` before the command.
-Example `sudo npm install -g nodemon`.
+Example `sudo npm install -g nodemon` and insert your Administrator password.

-3. In GitHub click on settings, then on secrets and set the four secrets keys as environment variables in your system with the same name as they are displayed on github; otherwise:

-    1.go in backend/middleware/multer-config.js
-    2.replace the value of 'secretAccessKey' with the value of the secret AWS_S3_SECRET_ACCESS_KEY
-    3. replace the value of 'accessKeyId' with the value of the secret AWS_S3_ACCESS_KEY_ID 4.go in backend/dbConfig.js
-    5.replace the value of 'user' with the value of the secret AWS_RDS_USER
-    6. replace the value of 'password' with the value of the secret AWS_RDS_PASSWORD

 ## Usage ##